azhx/blagoblag/content/drafts/dag-response.rst

-Mr. Rosenstein plainly wants to reopen the "going dark" debate that began under the previously administration, spearheaded by FBI Director Jim Comey (arguably it began in teh '90s with the classification of cryptography as a munition and the Clipper Chip, but we'll leave that for another day).
+Mr. Rosenstein plainly wants to reopen the "going dark" debate that began under the previously administration, spearheaded by FBI Director Jim Comey (arguably it began in the '90s with the classification of cryptography as a munition and the Clipper Chip, but we'll leave that for another day).
 While I disagree with him, that's a perfectly acceptable policy position - and I have every reason to believe him that there are investigations in which encryption does hamper the